o-ifeanyi/gophercises/go-cli-task-mgr/README.md

 - rm - Removes a task from your list
 - reset - Resets all task list and database

-Use "task [command] --help" for more information about a command.
+Use "go-cli-task-mgr [command] --help" for more information about a command.

-$ task add review talk proposal
+$ go-cli-task-mgr add review talk proposal
 - Added "review talk proposal" to your list.

-$ task add clean dishes
+$ go-cli-task-mgr add clean dishes
 - Added "clean dishes" to your list.

-$ task add build a cli in GO
+$ go-cli-task-mgr add build a cli in GO
 - Added "build a cli in GO" to your list.

-$ task list
+$ go-cli-task-mgr list
 1. review talk proposal
 2. clean dishes
 3. build a cli in GO

-$ task do 1
+$ go-cli-task-mgr do 1
 - Marked "review talk proposal" as complete.

-$ task list
+$ go-cli-task-mgr list
 1. clean dishes
 2. build a cli in GO

-$ task completed
+$ go-cli-task-mgr completed
 1. "review talk proposal" completed.

-$ task rm 1
+$ go-cli-task-mgr rm 1
 - Removed "clean dishes" from your list.

-$ task list
+$ go-cli-task-mgr list
 1. build a cli in GO

-$ task completed
+$ go-cli-task-mgr completed
 1. "review talk proposal" completed.

-$ task reset
+$ go-cli-task-mgr reset
 - Reset successful!

-$ task list
+$ go-cli-task-mgr list
 - You currently have no task.

-$ task completed
+$ go-cli-task-mgr completed
 - You currently have no completed task.